Jay Prosser

 Bio

-As Reader in Humanities at the University of Leeds, Jay is driven by how we can connect personal stories with cultural history, in order to answer some of the big questions of our time.
-His byline appears in Tablet Magazine, december, Jewish Renaissance, JewThink, and The Jewish Writing Project, among other places.
-His latest book, Loving Strangers: A Camphorwood Chest, a Legacy, a Son Returns, which was winner of BIO's 2020 Hazel Rowley Prize and shortlisted for the 2019 Tony Lothian Prize, is due to be published with Black Spring Press in 2024.
+As Professor in Humanities at the University of Leeds, Jay is driven by how we can connect personal stories with cultural history, in order to answer some of the big questions of our time.
+His byline appears in Tablet Magazine, december, Jewish Renaissance, The Jewish Chronicle, JewThink, and The Jewish Writing Project, among other places.
+His latest book, Loving Strangers: A Camphorwood Chest, a Legacy, a Son Returns, was winner of BIO's 2020 Hazel Rowley Prize and shortlisted for the 2019 Tony Lothian Prize and is now widely available.

 Jay has written and edited several books, on topics from transsexual life stories, to photographs of loss.
 He has led a number of award-winning international research projects, which have given him the opportunity to collaborate with artists, musicians, journalists, and many cultural and charity organisations.